Rome Walking Tour – Rome Squares and Fountains Highlights guided Tours

-Rome Highlights Walking Tour.
-Rome tour of the squares and fountains, walking tour of Rome including all the major landmarks Exploring hidden treasures of Rome on the walking tour lead by specialist in art history and archaeology
+Rome Highlights Walking Tour – Rome tour of the squares and fountains, walking tour of Rome including all the significant landmarks Exploring hidden treasures of Rome on the walking tour led by a specialist in art history and archaeology.

-The Rome Highlights Walking Tour continues to the Pantheon, an ancient Roman building, built as a temple to all the gods of Olympus.
-The Romans call it the Rotonda which gave the name to the square in front of the building.
-The Pantheon was rebuilt by Emperor Hadrian between 118 and 128 AD..
-The dome of the Pantheon is the largest in the world since ancient times.
+The Rome Highlights Walking Tour continues to the Pantheon, an ancient Roman building built as a temple to Olympus gods.
+The Romans call it the Rotonda, which gave the name to the square in front of the building.
+The Pantheon was rebuilt by Emperor Hadrian between 118 and 128 AD.
+The dome of the Pantheon has been the largest in the world since ancient times.

-Continuing our stroll we will arrive to Campo de ‘Fiori.
+Continuing our stroll, we will arrive in Campo de ‘Fiori.
 Since 1869 the square has been the home to a colorful local market of groceries.
-At its center is the large bronze statue depicting a philosopher and Dominican friar Giordano Bruno, who was sentenced to death for heresy and burned alive February 17, 1600, at the very site of this monument.
+At its center is the bronze statue depicting a philosopher and Dominican friar Giordano Bruno, who was sentenced to death for heresy and burned alive on February 17, 1600, at the very sight of this monument.

-Leaving Campo de Fiori our guide will lead you to the enigmatic site of Julius Caesar’s assassination.
+Leaving Campo de Fiori, our guide will lead you to Julius Caesar’s assassination enigmatic site.
 The place is called Sacra Area di Largo di Torre Argentina, where, according to historians, Julius Caesar was stabbed to death.

 The final stop of the Rome Highlights Walking Tour is at the monumental Vittoriano, commemorating the unification of Italy by King Victor Emanuel II.

 Tour in Rome – Rome Squares and Fountains Tour – Rome Highlights Walking Tour – Our tours are conducted by professional tour guides, licensed by the city of Rome, experts in Art History at your disposal, ensuring that you have an unforgettable experience in the Eternal City.
 Rome Highlights Walking Tours